-26 Note the contrast between these observations and the investment dynamics surrounding the U.S. 2001 recession.
+$^{25}$ Note the contrast between these observations and the investment dynamics surrounding the U.S. 2001 recession.
 While both countries' detrended private and business investment series fell well below their 2001Q1 levels, the declines were small in comparison with those in the left panel, they were more gradual, and the subsequent recoveries in these series were more sustained.
-Note also that Canada experienced no recession in the 2001 episode.
+Moreover, Canada experienced no recession in the 2001 episode.